You are here

 - ICD-10-AM Codes: I65.2, I72.0, I70.8

-However, imaging, in the form of a duplex Doppler ultrasound, an MRI, a CT scan or an angiogram will generally be required to demonstrate the required pathology and loss of function.
+The diagnosis will generally require imaging, in the form of a duplex ultrasound, an MRI, a CT scan or an angiogram, to demonstrate the required pathology and loss of function.

 Additional diagnoses covered by SOP

 Conditions excluded from SOP

 - (Minor) carotid artery atherosclerosis not causing stenosis/occlusion sufficient to require treatment – not a disease or injury

 - Transient (cerebral) ischaemic attack* - CVA SOP

 The condition may be asymptomatic and be detected on medical examination.
 There may be outcomes, in the form of downstream effects (such as transient ischaemic attacks), that lead to investigation and detection of the condition on imaging.
 Vertigo and syncope (feeling faint) are not caused by carotid disease so do not indicate a clinical onset.

 Worsening of carotid artery disease would require evidence of progression of narrowing, occlusion, dissection or aneurysm beyond the normal (appropriately treated) course.
 The occurrence of a stroke or new development of TIAs or other ischaemic manifestations represent onset of that relevant disease or injury, not worsening of carotid artery disease.